We were in love for only a moment.

 A girl I once loved had re-entered my life, and she consumed my attention, demanded my obsession.
 She tore me apart, ruined me.
 And suddenly, there was no space in my life for you.

 Your anger was justified.
 You told me you felt played, strung along.
 You accused me of love bombing you.
 Your love was sacred, extraordinary — how could I have treated it like something disposable?
+Were you really just another conquest to me?

 I'll spare us the details of the following months — the painful, half-hearted attempts to try to stay friends.
 Perhaps I should have immediately crushed any remaining hope, called it mercy.
 But I liked that you liked me, and I still liked who I was in your eyes.